Legend-Master/WindowsMailAutoSyncFix/README.md

 Note: this program will make the Mail app run in background once you close it, so you'll need to terminate this program first if you want to terminate the Mail app

+## Known Issues

+After resume from sleep/hibernate mode while the Mail app is running in the background (showing in task manager background processes), you'll need to open the Mail app once to get any notifications

 ## Acknowledgement

 Big thanks to this article: https://www.unknowncheats.me/forum/general-programming-and-reversing/177183-basic-intermediate-techniques-uwp-app-modding.html